Tips for skiing with children

 - Snow boots or wellies with good grip are a must for playing in the snow.

-- Eye protection is just as essential on a ski vacation as it is on a summer vacation.
+- Eye protection is just as essential on a ski holiday as it is on a summer holiday.
 There can be beautiful sunny days in the Alps and the light dancing off the snow can sometimes be dazzling.
 For young skiers, goggles are great as they are more comfortable than wearing sunglasses (especially under ski helmets) and smalls struggle to take them off, so they stay on!

 - Protecting young skin is also very important so be sure to pack a sun cream with a high UV.